bennetde/nadesnipelib/README.md

 # NadeSnipe Lib

 This is the backend library for parsing grenade lineups from Counter-Strike 2 replay files.
 It is separated in further sub-projects.
+Files will be exported using Valve's KV3 format that can then be used as CS2 Annotations

 The hosted frontend using WASM can be found here: https://bennet.me/nadesnipe/